-The history goes back more than 100 years and features hard-working entrepreneurs whose creativity and showmanship turned the island’s fledgling candy industry into a multi-million-dollar global phenomenon, according to Phil Porter, author of “Fudge: Mackinac’s Sweet Souvenir.”
+The history goes back more than 100 years and features hard-working entrepreneurs whose creativity and showmanship turned Mackinac Island’s fledgling candy industry into a multi-million-dollar global phenomenon, according to Phil Porter, author of “Fudge: Mackinac’s Sweet Souvenir.”
 Here are some highlights:

 - Mackinac Island Fudge had ups and downs during the first half of the 20th century, amid two world wars and the Great Depression.
 Faced with sugar rations and declining tourism, some of the island’s fudge shops closed.
 To drum up business, Rome Murdick and his son, Gould, used the kitchen-cooling fans to blow the scent of fudge into the street.
 “Gould even went so far as to pour vanilla flavoring into a bubbling cauldron of candy,” Porter writes.
 “The vanilla instantly dissolved, adding no flavor to the fudge but creating a sweet-smelling aroma that wafted into the street to lure unsuspecting passers-by.”

-Today, there are 13 fudge shops on Mackinac, and they’re making so much fudge that the island imports 10 tons of sugar per week!
-Sampling fudge remains one of the favorite activities of Mackinac visitors, with chocolate being the most popular (although when President Gerald R. Ford visited in 1975 he opted for vanilla pecan.)
+Today, there are 13 fudge shops on Mackinac Island, and they’re making so much fudge that the island imports 10 tons of sugar per week!
+Sampling Mackinac Island fudge remains one of the favorite activities of visitors, with chocolate being the most popular (although when President Gerald R. Ford came to Mackinac Island in 1975 he opted for vanilla pecan.)

-Whether you visit on National Fudge Day or any other day – or maybe during the Mackinac Island Fudge Festival Aug.
-24-26 – come find your favorite flavor and experience the fudge capital of the world.
+Whether you visit Mackinac Island on National Fudge Day in June or any other day – maybe during the Mackinac Island Fudge Festival in August – come find your favorite flavor and experience the fudge capital of the world!